seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 To configure a storage account to use a customer-managed key stored in a Key Vault:

+1. If creating a new Key Vault, place the Key Vault in the same region as the storage account and enable purge protection.
+If you have an existing key vault, go to the Key Vault’s Settings, then choose Properties to enable purge protection.

-1. Create a Key Vault if you don’t have an existing one available.
-Check out this quickstart on creating a key vault using the Azure portal.
+Create a Key Vault if you don’t have an existing one available.
+Check out the following quickstart on creating a key vault using the Azure portal.

     1. Open Azure portal, in the Search box, enter Key Vault.
-    3. From the results list, choose Key Vault.
+    2. From the results list, choose Key Vault.

     ![image](media/life6.png)

-    5. On the Key Vault section, choose Create.
+    3. On the Key Vault section, choose Create.

     ![image](media/life7.png)

-    7. On the Create key vault section provide the following information:
+    4. On the Create key vault section provide the following information:

         **Name: A unique name is required.
 For this quickstart, we use contoso-vault3.**